-Students were able to mobilise over Rs 1.6 lakh from the concert
+Students were able to mobilise over Rs 1.6 lakh from the virtual concert

 Commenting on his initiative, Ainesh Mohan, student of Greenwood High said: “I got to know of the school through a family friend deeply involved in social work.
 I then looked through their website and researched about the school and eventually called them up and proposed a plan.
 The school authorities were delighted with the proposition and helped us organize the fundraising concert.
 I mobilized some of the best musicians from my grade and I proposed my idea to them, which they readily accepted and the musical group was born.
 I thought the group name “Musical Messiahs” would be a great fit. ‘’Messiah” means angels or saviors and Musical Messiahs aptly describes our intentions – helping people in need through music.”

 Important Announcement – EasyShiksha has now started Online Internship Program “Ab India Sikhega Ghar Se” during this lockdown.